 I graduated from Wellesley College in 2002 with a degree in Studio Art.
 Photography was my concentration, and I spent countless hours immersed in the darkroom developing my own film and watching images appear underwater like magic.

-After enriching life experiences teaching English in China, working as a park ranger in our National Parks, and finding my rhythm as the parent of two spirited kiddos, I have happily returned to my image-capturing days as a professional wedding and portrait photographer.
-I’m based in Salem, MA, but I am open to travel having photographed weddings with Western mountain backdrops, Pacific Ocean cliffs, Atlantic beaches, and Midwestern fields of corn.
+After enriching life experiences teaching English in China, working as a park ranger in our National Parks, and finding my rhythm as the parent of two spirited kiddos, I returned to my image-capturing days as a professional wedding and portrait photographer nearly ten years ago.
+Weddings take me all over New England, but I am also open to travel having photographed weddings with Western mountain backdrops, Pacific Ocean cliffs, Atlantic beaches, and Midwestern fields of corn.

 My approach to wedding photography is to lovingly document your day as it unfolds in an unobtrusive, photojournalistic way.